haru52/base_template/README.md

 [![Security overview](images/security_overview.png)](https://github.com/haru52/base_template/security)

-Why `Code scannig alerts` feature isn't enabled?
-Because this template has no code to scan!
-Of course you can set up this feature according to your project.
+Why `Private vulnerability reporting` and `Code scannig alerts` features aren't enabled?
+Because the former is a beta feature and this template has no code to scan!
+Of course you can set up these according to your project.

 ### Troubleshooting